not-brajesh/video-threat-detection/README.md

   * `numpy`
 * Environment tested using multiple scripts

-👉 Environment related issues resolved early to avoid future blockers.
+Early environment-related issues were resolved to avoid future blockers.

 ---